 Global Environment Facility (GEF)

-Switzerland is one of the 32 members of the GEF Executive Council.
-It represents a constituency that includes the Central Asian partner countries Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan, and Azerbaijan.
+Switzerland is one of the 32 members of the GEF Council, and represents a constituency that includes the Central Asian partner countries Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan, Uzbekistan and Azerbaijan.
 Cooperation within this constituency, which was established in 1999 on Switzerland’s initiative, has intensified over the years.
-The GEF Executive Council meets twice yearly and decides, in particular, on the strategic orientation and the projects and programmes to be supported using GEF funding.
+The GEF Council meets twice yearly and decides, in particular, on the strategic orientation and the projects and programmes to be supported using GEF funding.

-Every four years the GEF Independent Evaluation Office examines the effectiveness of the GEF-funded projects and programmes.
-The Sixth Comprehensive Evaluation, which was completed in 2017 (OPS6) attested that GEF projects had an outstandingly high success rate, recognisable effectiveness in achieving global environmental targets, and high relevance for the Conventions and the beneficiary countries.
-For GEF-7 (2019–2022), the goals agreed by the Member States include:
+Every four years, the GEF Independent Evaluation Office examines the effectiveness of GEF-funded projects and programmes.
+The seventh evaluation of the GEF, which was completed in 2021 (GEF IEO 2021), attests to the above-average rate of success of GEF projects, their recognisable effectiveness in achieving global environmental targets, and their great relevance for the conventions and recipient countries.
+For GEF-8 (2023–2026), the goals agreed by the member countries include:

-- Biodiversity and desertification: Conserving a total of 226 million hectares of land and sea, contributing to a more sustainable use of 381 million hectares of land and sea, and renaturing 7 million hectares of land
+- Biodiversity and Desertification: Protecting a total of 240 million hectares of land and sea, contributing to a more sustainable use of 255 million hectares of land and sea, and renaturing 10 million hectares of land.

-- Chemicals and waste: Disposal/destruction or avoidance of a total of 108'000 tonnes of toxic chemicals / wastes
+- Chemicals and waste: Harmless destruction or avoidance of a total of 360,000 tonnes of hazardous chemicals and waste.

-- International waters: More sustainable management of 35 transboundary waters (freshwater and saltwater)
+- International waters: More sustainable management of 39 transboundary waters (freshwater and saltwater).

 The Green Climate Fund (GCF)